enowmbi/Reading-List/README.md

 # reading-list
-Allows users to rate the books they've read
+Provides a simple Rails API with end points that lets a user list books they've read.